PrasannaKumarBhursu/furrl/README.md

 - **Product Click**: Clicking on a product should redirect the user to the corresponding product details page.

 - **Share Button**: Include a share button on each product item that, when clicked, opens a generic share component containing the link to the product details page.
+[Adapatable to both Mobile devices and Desktop ]

 ## Technologies Used